ccalobeto/build-pmtile/README.md

-# Working with Protomaps
+# About the Project
+This project builds and makes a custom style to publish a basemap based on [Protomaps](https://docs.protomaps.com/).

-## Quick process to upload a tileset
+## Quick process to upload a pmtile
-Do these three steps to use a pmtile in your project

 1. Extract the pmtile

-Edit the bounding box of the area to extract.
-Use [klokantech](https://boundingbox.klokantech.com/) to select the area and then execute
+Edit the bounding box of the area to extract in the `pmtileExtraction` bash script.
+Use [klokantech](https://boundingbox.klokantech.com/) to select the area and then execute:
 ```bash
 npm run extract-pmtile
 ```

 2. Publish the pmtile in cloudfare

-Edit the name of the downloaded pmtile, edit the name of the bucket and execute if your file is less than 2GiB
+Edit the name of the downloaded pmtile and edit the name of the bucket in the `upload2cloudflare.js` script.
+Then execute the following command if your file is less than 2GiB.
 ```bash
 npm run upload-pmtile
 ```

+Don't forget to create and `.env` file, because the script use cloudflare credentials.

+> [!IMPORTANT]
-If your file > 2GiB, use `rclone` as detail later.
+> If your file > 2GiB, use `rclone` as detail later.

 3. Use the pmtile

 Go to *static/data/styles* and edit the `url` key with your recent pmtile in `Public R2.dev Bucket URL`.
 Finally in `src/routes/+page.svelte` edit the path of recent custom style.

-## Detail process to upload a tileset
+## Detail process to upload a pmtile
 ### Getting Started
 Install [pmtiles](https://formulae.brew.sh/formula/pmtiles)

 Find the recently [OSM data](https://maps.protomaps.com/builds/)

-Use [klokantech](https://boundingbox.klokantech.com/) or [bboxfinder](http://bboxfinder.com/) to choose your bbox or extract them from the topojson layer called *bbox*.
+Use [klokantech](https://boundingbox.klokantech.com/) or [bboxfinder](http://bboxfinder.com/) to choose the **bbox** or extract it from a topojson layer property called *bbox*.

-### Extract the tileset
+### Extract the pmtile
 Extraction
 ```
 pmtiles extract https://build.protomaps.com/20240822.pmtiles peru.pmtiles --bbox=-81.32810348999999,-18.349025360999974,-68.65308935299998,-0.03860596899994562
 ```

-View your extracted pmtile in [maps](https://maps.protomaps.com).
+Check your extracted pmtile in [maps](https://maps.protomaps.com).

-### Storage a PMTile
+### Storage a PMTile bigger than 2Gib
-Use a r2 bucket from cloudfare to storage the PM tile.
-Here we will use S3-compatible storage with a tool called `rclone`.
+Here we use a r2 bucket from cloudfare to storage the pmtile.
+Here we will use S3-compatible storage in cloudflare with a tool called `rclone`.
 There another way using **workers**.

+Here are the steps:

-Create your r2 bucket called `geotiles` in UI cloudfare.
+- Create your **r2 bucket** called `protomaps-sample-dataset` in cloudfare.

-Due tiles are big files, you must install the cli tool called *rclone*.
+- Due pmtiles are big files, you must install the cli tool called *rclone*.
 Read Full documentation [here](https://developers.cloudflare.com/r2/examples/rclone/).
 ```
 brew install rclone
 ```

-Then generate your R2 API tokens `access_key_id` and `access_key_secret`.
+- Then generate R2 API tokens `access_key_id` and `access_key_secret`.

-Edit config `rclone.conf` file with the id, secret and endpoint.
-Go to vim /Users/carlosalbertoleonliza/.config/rclone/rclone.conf.
+- Edit config `rclone.conf` file with the id, secret and endpoint.
+Go to vim /Users/carlosalbertoleonliza/.config/rclone/rclone.conf
 ```
  [r2demo]
 type = s3